Sodium Ascorbyl Phosphate Explained (24 Studies): EVERYTHING You Need to Know!

 Like I mentioned earlier, we still need more research to really see the extent of this bad boy’s badassery, but from what’s out there already it’s looking very promising.

 Since there is such limited research on SAP the evidence on how it works isn’t conclusive yet.
 The assumption is that it gets converted into Ascorbic Acid in the skin.
 Ascorbic acid is the holy grail powerful version of Vitamin C that unfortunately degrades quickly making it a pain in the ass to formulate in cosmetics.
 The bratty older brother, remember?

-The formulators of Mad Hippie’s Vitamin C Serum which uses SAP had a few interesting things to say on this topic.
+The formulators of Mad Hippie’s Vitamin C Serum had a few interesting things to say on the whole sodium ascorbyl phosphate vs ascorbic acid topic.
 Here are the relevant bits from an email exchange with them:

 The company’s also won several skincare awards from a couple big name magazines, so there’s that too.
-I can’t vouch for how pertinent that information is because I’m unfamiliar with the magazines personally.
-But I do think their Vitamin C Serum is solid.
+I can’t vouch for how pertinent that information is because I’m personally unfamiliar with the magazines.
+But I do think their vitamin C serum is solid.